Edouard127/reddit-account-generator/README.md

 - A connection to the internet

 ### How to speed up the account creation time ?
-You can create a file named `torrc` on Windows at %APPDATA%\tor\torrc and add the following lines:
+You can create a file named `torrc` on Windows at %APPDATA%\tor\ and add the following lines:
 ```
 CircuitBuildTimeout 30
 LearnCircuitBuildTimeout 0